Conditions S, C Disease

 If your baby shows any of these signs, be sure to contact your baby’s doctor immediately.

-Dehydration occurs when an individual does not have enough fluid in his or her body.
+Dehydration occurs when an individual does not have enough fluid in their body.
 Babies with S, C disease (Hb S/C) need to get plenty of fluids because dehydration can increase the pain associated with Hb S/C.

 Children with Hb S/C may need pain medication.
 Pain associated with Hb S/C can usually be managed through over-the-counter painkillers like Tylenol.
 If it continues or becomes severe, your baby’s doctor may prescribe stronger medicines.

-If your baby has Hb S/C, he or she may develop repeated infections, especially during childhood.
+If your baby has Hb S/C, they may develop repeated infections, especially during childhood.
 Your baby’s doctor may prescribe a daily dose of antibiotics to help prevent these infections.

 Your baby’s doctor may also prescribe Hydroxyurea if your baby’s Hb S/C is severe.
 This medication prevents anemia (low levels of red blood cells) by keeping the red blood cells from becoming sickle or crescent-shaped.